Indoor fun: beat the boredom

-When the summer is so hot it drains your will to live (or it resembles monsoon season!) or the winter is too cold for comfort, there will be times when the kids have to stay indoors all day.
-Thomas the Tank Engine DVDs and computer games will only keep them occupied for so long.
-But even a sweltering, rainy or freezing day can be fun with these great indoor activities…
+When the winter is too cold for comfort, there will be times when the kids have to stay indoors all day.
+TV and computer games will only keep them occupied for so long, and you may not want to resort to them all day long.
+But even a rainy or freezing day can be fun with these great indoor activities…

 1 Cushion mountain